ArchiveBox/pydantic-pkgr/README.md

 <br/>

+**It's an ORM for your package managers, providing a nice python types for packages + installers.**

 **This is a [Python library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages locally with a variety of package managers.**
 It's designed for when `pip` dependencies aren't enough, and your app has to install local binaries at runtime.
-Think of it as *an ORM for your package managers**.

 ```shell